FStarLang/steel/README.md

    * `EXCLUDE_FILES`: some F* to skip for verification
    * `FSTAR_OPTIONS`: additional options to pass to F*.
-While `Makefile.include` is already configured to use Steel, you need to add more options if you need Pulse and/or SteelC:
+While `Makefile.include` is already configured to use Steel, you need to add more options if you need SteelC:
-     * if you want to use Pulse, add `--include $STEEL_HOME/lib/steel/pulse`
      * if you want to use SteelC, add `--include $STEEL_HOME/lib/steel/c`
    * `FSTAR_DEP_OPTIONS`: additional options to pass to F* to compute dependencies (in addition to `FSTAR_OPTIONS`), such as `--extract`